 Swiss Life is not only publicly committed to promoting a “longer self-determined life”: this commitment also applies to its employees, for whom the company has launched the Group-wide “Actively shaping your career” initiative.
 The aim is to support employees as they exploit the opportunities and challenges of their professional lives throughout all phases of their career to the maximum.
 To this end, three success factors have been identified: “Ensuring employability through constant development”, “Valuing and exploiting diversity” and “Maintaining long-term work ability”.
 These three focuses will ensure that individual resources are enhanced and various operational demands and personal requirements are taken into account, and harmonised with one another, during the various phases of an employee’s professional and personal life.
 That is how Swiss Life meets the current and future challenges of the working world.

 The following points are among the steps taken at the various locations:

 - Continuous training and development for employees of all ages

 - Systematic career analyses and situation reviews for all ages

 - Enabling part-time work in old age

-- Flexible working hours and sites offered
+- Flexible working hours and sites offered to all generations

 - Promoting cooperation among generations